CodeURJC-DAW-2021-22/webapp3/README.md

 ##### DESCRIPTION OF TASKS

 I have worked on the deployment of the application, development of REST APIs and correcting errors.
-I have extracted some functionallity to the corresponding services to avoid duplication of code.
+I have extracted some functionallity to the corresponding services to avoid duplicated code.
 I have also collaborated in open api generation.

 ##### COMMITS DONE